The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 ### Akanthai Mechanics

 The fight is split into several Akanthai Acts.
 Each Act is preceded by Hesperos showing what mechanic will be cast with thorns on the arena.
 He will tether to thorns with **Wreath of Thorns**, showing the order of the mechanics cast.
 Thorns can represent towers, tethers to players, or large explosions.
+Tethers to towers will be represented with the Thornpricked debuff.
 Players can also be tethered to other players.
 Tethers are broken based on distance.

 **Hemitheos's Fire IV**